|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Built by North American Aviation (NAA) at Air Force Plant NC at Fairfax Field near Kansas City, KS.
+Constructors Number 108-37375.
 Delivered to the U. S. Army Air Force (USAAF) as B-25J-30/32-NC Mitchell serial number 44-31300.
-Ferried overseas via Hawaii to the Pacific.
+Ferried overseas via Hawaii to the South West Pacific Area (SWPA).

 Fates of the Crew